Harvey Abramowitz, Eng.Sc.D

 Professor of Mechanical Engineering

-Dr. Abramowitz teaches materials courses on both the undergraduate and graduate level.
+Harvey Abramowitz teaches materials courses on both the undergraduate and graduate level.
 He is also the advisor for the NASA Human Exploration Rover competition teams.

 Areas of Research Interest

 • 3D Visualization of Ternary Phase Diagrams

 • Properties of lead free solders

 • Treatment of metal bearing wastes for metal recovery